rishswish/Image-Processing-And-Computer-Vision-2-/README.md

 Lab1
 This dataset contains Malaria cell images classified into “Paratisized” and “Uninfected.”
 The steps involved in the experiment are as follows:
-a.
-Preparing the dataset: Download and preprocess the dataset.
+1. Preparing the dataset: Download and preprocess the dataset.
 Resize the images and perform one-hot encoding.
-b.
-Designing the model: Design the CNN model.
+2. Designing the model: Design the CNN model.
-c.
-Training the model: Initialize the Custom CNN and transfer learning models (with pre-trained weights if available) and fine-tune them using the training dataset.
+3. Training the model: Initialize the Custom CNN and transfer learning models (with pre-trained weights if available) and fine-tune them using the training dataset.
 Define the loss function and optimization algorithm.
 Monitor the training process and adjust 3-4 hyperparameters.
-d.
-Post-processing and evaluation: After training, apply the trained model to test images.
+4. Post-processing and evaluation: After training, apply the trained model to test images.
 Calculate evaluation metrics such as to assess the model's performance

 Lab2
 Use the given dataset and perform the YOLO task.